Kansas cattle company owner, family die in Nashville plane crash

-NASHVILLE, Tennessee The owner of a Kansas cattle company and three members of his family died when the plane he was piloting slammed into the yard of a crowded community center in suburban Nashville, Tennessee, relatives said on Tuesday.
+NASHVILLE, Tenn.
+Feb 4 The owner of a Kansas cattle company and three members of his family died when the plane he was piloting slammed into the yard of a crowded community center in suburban Nashville, Tennessee, relatives said on Tuesday.

 Killed in the Monday evening crash were Glenn Mull, 62, owner of Mull Farms and Feeding Inc in Pawnee Rock, Kansas, his wife, Elaine Mull, 63, their daughter, Amy Harter, 40, and granddaughter, Samantha Harter, 16.